Thespaceblade/SQL-Column-Extractor/README.md

 - List of files with 0 columns found (with reasons)
 - Total counts and summary statistics

+## Error Reporting

+The script provides detailed error reporting to help diagnose SQL parsing issues:

+- **Enhanced error messages** with line numbers, column positions, and SQL context
+- **Multi-dialect fallback** automatically tries different SQL dialects
+- **Per-statement error handling** continues processing other statements if one fails
+- **Comprehensive error log** in `errors.txt` with all error details
+- **Error file copies** in `Error_Reports/` subfolder for easy review

+When a SQL file fails to parse, the error message includes:
+- Which statement failed (if multiple statements)
+- Which dialect was attempted
+- Exact line and column where the error occurred
+- SQL context around the error (3 lines before/after)
+- Specific suggestions for fixing the issue

 ## Limitations

 - Unqualified columns in multi-table queries may not be resolved if the table cannot be determined from context
 - Some SQL dialects may require explicit `--dialect` specification
 - Very large SQL files may take longer to process
 - Files with errors are copied (not moved) to Error_Reports for review
+- Dynamic SQL (EXEC with string literals) cannot be statically analyzed

 ## Requirements